posener/subcmd/README.md

 The usage is automatically configured to show both sub commands and flags.

-Automatic bash completion is enabled for command sub commands and flag names.
+Automatic bash completion is enabled.

 #### Principles